So today we’re going to talk about a subject that kind of drives us crazy: acoustical doors.

 Now, the reason I think they go with the double seals is when you get into these thicker heavy doors, you’ve got issues with potentially leaks around the seals themselves, possibly due to the doors.
 The second seal would be there to close that up.
 I am not really sure why they cannot do that with a single seal with a really heavy door, but everything above 51 tends to be double magnetic seal.
 Then the really high-performance doors tend to be triples.

-So in our opinion, mag seals are the only thing you can trust.
+In our opinion, mag seals are the only thing you can trust.
 Everything else we’ve tested has been sketchy at best.
-We have tested many doors over the years, we’ve had one or two with compression seals that came anywhere close to their spec.
+We have tested many doors over the years, we’ve only had one or two with compression seals that came anywhere close to their spec.
 It just happened to be a very perfect, pristine installation and there is no guarantee that they’re going to stay that way.

 Do take a couple of minutes to watch our video.
 It includes further explanation concerning the compression vs. mag sealed door decision and you will see why acoustic doors DRIVE ME CRAZY!